This post may contain affiliate links. Please see my disclosure policy for details.

 Just beyond the lake, you can get a fantastic viewpoint of the whole city.
 It’s along a dirt road, so you may find it pretty dusty and a bit crazy but the view from here is well worth it.

-It’s a photographers best spot for shot of the whole town, but be sure to protect your camera lenses from the dirt track.
+It’s a photographer’s best spot for a photo of the whole town, but be sure to protect your camera lenses from the dirt track.

 Bundi is called the city of step wells as it has around 50 to boast!

-But, there are two main step wells which are quite impressive to explore.
+But, there are two main step-wells that are quite impressive to explore.
 The main step well, Naga Saga Kund, was shut for renovation in the low season when I went to visit which was a shame.